Variational Method in Quantum Field Theory: Finite Volume Variational Method through Truncated Space Approach

 \section{Finite Volume Variational Method through Truncated Space Approach}

 In this section, we present the exact diagonalization of the Truncated Space Method (TSM) Hamiltonian for the $\varphi^4$ theory.
 In contrast to previous studies, which employed the free-boson basis \cite{Lassig:1990xy, Delfino:1996xp, Fitzpatrick:2022dwq, 2015NuPhB.899..547K, 2021JHEP...01..014K, Coser:2014lla, konikReviewTSA, LajerKonik, Horvath:2022zwx, Takacs2012, BERIA2013457, BAJNOK201493,Xu:2022mmw,Xu:2023nke,Brandino:2010sv}, we adopt as our computational basis the interacting sinh–Gordon model, thereby incorporating nontrivial dynamical correlations from the outset.
 The idea of this method was outlined in the context of sinh-Gordon to sinh-Gordon perturbations in \cite{2021JHEP...01..014K}.
 It is applied for the first time to a nonintegrable model in the present work.
+The details of the technical implementation\footnote{We plan to make our FFTSM implementation publicly available on GitHub upon publication of this work; in the meantime, the code can be provided upon reasonable request.} are provided in Appendix~\ref{a_TSM_explanation}.

-The details of the technical implementation are provided in Appendix~\ref{a_TSM_explanation}.
-We then carry out a systematic analysis of the raw TSM spectra for various values of the couplings $g = \lambda / 4!$ and $b$.
+We then carry out a systematic analysis of the raw TSM spectra for various values of the couplings $g$ and $b$.
 Our investigation focuses on the regime $g \leq 1/3$, which—as shown in Fig.~\ref{f_energy_mass}—corresponds to the range where the variational predictions are in quantitative agreement with the Borel-resummed perturbative series, Eq.~\eqref{eq_vacuum_mass_phi4_perturbative}.
 In this domain, the maximum deviation between the infinite-volume variational result and the resummed perturbation theory does not exceed 10$\%$.

 In what follows, we will analyze the finite-size effects arising both from the finite spatial extent $mR$ and from the finite truncation dimension of the Hilbert space, $d_{\text{TSM}}$, in order to assess the convergence and reliability of the TSM within this framework.